mrskunky69/rsg-bedroll/README.md

 - ensure that the dependancies are added and started
-- add rsg_phonograph to your resources folder
+- add rsg_bedroll to your resources folder
 - add items to your "\qb-core\shared\items.lua"
 - add images to your "\qb-inventory\html\images"